moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 ### CMAF Tracks with multiple qualities of audio and video

-This example shows catalog for a sports broadcast sending time-aligned audio and video tracks using CMAF packaging.Init segments are delivered as separate tracks.
+This example shows catalog for a sports broadcast sending time-aligned audio and video tracks using CMAF packaging.
+Init segments are delivered as separate tracks.

 ~~~json
 {